JamesFlare1212/FlareBlog/content/en/posts/csci-1200/hw-2/index.md

 ## Learning Objectives

 - Practice implementing and working with C++ classes.
-- Practice using std::string, std::vector.
+- Practice using `std::string`, `std::vector`.

 ## Specification

 The New York Ride application should support 2 different roles: drivers, riders.
 Riders can perform two tasks:

 - Request a ride
 - Cancel a ride request

 Drivers can perform one task:

 - Cancel a ride request

+> [!NOTE]
-*Note*: A commercial ride sharing product like Uber or Lyft of course allows riders and drivers to perform more tasks, but let's be honest, Uber/Lyft has thousands of software engineers, but you only have one person and only have one week to work on this assignment, so let's simplify the tasks.
+> A commercial ride sharing product like Uber or Lyft of course allows riders and drivers to perform more tasks, but let's be honest, Uber/Lyft has thousands of software engineers, but you only have one person and only have one week to work on this assignment, so let's simplify the tasks.

 ## Input Files

 Companies like Uber and Lyft maintain all drivers and riders information in their database, but database is way beyond the scope of this course, and therefore we will just store drivers information and riders information in two simple text files, [drivers.txt](drivers.txt) and [riders.txt](riders.txt).
 In this assignment you will once again read these files as the input of your program, parse them so as to retrieve drivers and/or riders information, and store them in your own data structures.
-In this assignment, you must use *std::vector* to store drivers and riders.
-You are recommended to use one *std::vector* instance to store all drivers, use another *std::vector* instance to store all riders.
+In this assignment, you must use `std::vector` to store drivers and riders.
+You are recommended to use one `std::vector` instance to store all drivers, use another `std::vector` instance to store all riders.

 ### Driver Information